 Dr Hatsumi and the Bujinkan Martial Arts Lineage

 Dr Hatsumi who lives and teaches in Japan, formed the Bujinkan organisation in the mid 20th century to preserve and transmit the prescious knowledge kindly transmitted to him by his teacher Osensei Takamatsu Toshitsugu, the previous Grandmaster of this tradition.

 The nine ryu that Dr Hatsumi holds the title of Soke (Grandmaster) for and constitute the whole of Bujinkan Budo Taijutsu are: Gyokko Ryu Kosshijutsu (28th Soke), Koto Ryu Koppojutsu (18th Soke), Takagi Yoshin Ryu Jutaijutsu (17th Soke), Kukishin Ryu Happo Bikenjutsu (28th Soke), Shinden Fudo Ryu Dakentaijutsu (26th Soke), Togakure Ryu Ninpo Taijutsu (34th Soke), Kumogakure Ryu Ninpo (14th Soke), Gyokushin Ryu Ninpo (21st Soke), and Gikan Ryu Koppojutsu (15th Soke).

 Click here to find out about training at the Bujinkan Saffron Walden Dojo.

 Dojo Juniors Class

-Our dojo juniors class for kids aged 11-16 is coming soon.
-There will be limited places, so if you are interested in reserving a place of finding out more information please drop us an email.
+Our Budo Taijutsu juniors class for boys and girls aged 11-15 is coming soon.
+There will be limited places, so if you are interested in reserving a place, or finding out more information please drop us an email.